dolivetree/documentation/language/Glossary.md

 ## Unit

 A unit is any type of measurement.
-The Deci language understands some units and knows how to convert between units of that same quantity.
+The Decipad language understands some units and knows how to convert between units of that same quantity.
 Units can be simple and composed.

 ```deci live
 2 apples